 Naturally, the wide-ranging implications of the GDPR will be greater in e-commerce stores than in most other business niches.

-Now, the new compliance regulations for data security will enforce a new approach towards these third-party apps that actively interact with customer data.
+New compliance regulations for data security will now enforce a fresh approach.
+Specifically, these rules impact third-party apps that actively interact with customer data.

 Read More: